How to Segregate Your Crypto Assets

 In this situation, the gatekeeper is no longer the wallet itself, but the person opening the door – you.
 This sounds like an easy question – just don’t let any bad guys in, right?
 But, as with most things in life, it’s more complicated than that.

 Crypto Scams: The Little Red Riding Hood Approach

-In Web3, you’ll encounter smart contract transactions, messages and pop-ups on a very regular basis.
-And you’ll see them in all sorts of contexts: from listing your assets on NFT market places, to interacting with DeFi liquidity pools, and even simply to confirm you’re the owner of a given wallet, as you register for an allow list.
+In Web3, you’ll encounter smart contract transactions, messages, and pop-ups on a very regular basis.
+You’ll see them in all sorts of contexts: from listing your assets on NFT marketplaces to interacting with DeFi liquidity pools, and even simply confirming you’re the owner of a given wallet, as you register for an allow list.

-But Web3 UX is still unfamiliar for many people (plus the space is more or less unregulated), meaning it’s easy to miss telltale signs of a malicious smart contract scam.
-We just saw a great example of this in July with the now famous PreMint scam: here, thousands of people were duped into losing their NFTs and crypto because they signed a well disguised, malicious transaction, which gave the scammer access to everything in their wallets.
+Web3 UX is still unfamiliar to many people (plus the space is more or less unregulated).
+Meaning it’s easy to miss telltale signs of a malicious smart contract scam.
+A great example of this in July with the now famous PreMint scam: here, thousands of people were duped into losing their NFTs and crypto because they signed a well-disguised, malicious transaction, which gave the scammer access to everything in their wallets.